ZornsLemma/basictool/README.md

   * Improve accuracy of output with --ascii when detokenising BASIC containing embedded control codes.
 Thanks to Tom Seddon for reporting these problem.
   * Add --output-binary option so users can optionally avoid embedded line feed control codes in tokenised BASIC being mangled when detokenising.
   * Add manpage target to Makefile.
+  * Add src/make.bat to build with Visual Studio on Windows.
+Thanks to Tom Seddon for this.